Ekberjan/Fingerprint_Image_Enhancement/README.md

 # Fingerprint Image Enhancement Using OpenCV

 Enhancement method is based on Anil Jain's paper:
-'Fingerprint Image Enhancement: Algorithm and Performance Evaluation', IEEE Transactions on Pattern Analysis and Machine Intelligence, vol. 20, No. 8, August, 1998
+**Fingerprint Image Enhancement: Algorithm and Performance Evaluation**, *IEEE Transactions on Pattern Analysis and Machine Intelligence*, vol. 20, No. 8, August, 1998

 The program performs image normalization, orientation calculation and Gabor filter based image enhancement.